jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

         utilities expense significantly lower than last year.
 [Sarah][SarahCallbeck] went over financial reports from the Meeting.
 In the Revenue statement, the positive sum in the general fund should be celebrated as it shows that Meeting is operating but the building fund is negative.
-        We do building projects when the money is available from moneies received as donations and the negative balance in this building account reflects budgeted projects and does not reflect unbudgeted expenses.
+        We do building projects when the money is available from monies received as donations and the negative balance in this building account reflects budgeted projects and does not reflect unbudgeted expenses.
 In the balance sheet report, total liabilities and net assets of the meeting in 2013 was $106,294.47.
 The Meeting expressed gratitude for the work done on